nabto/appmyproduct-device-stub/acl.md

 ## operating modes

+The device can either be open for local pairing or closed for local pairing, if it's open for local pairing then it's possible to pair with the device if it is closed for local pairing it is not possible to pair with the device.
+When a user pairs with the device the permission granted is controlled by the admin of the device.

 # unpaired fresh mode

 1. Client connects locally.
 Connection access is granted since device is unpaired.
-[AFKLAR - device default in open access state]
 2. Client calls getPublicInfo.json to find out if you are paired with the device.
 [TODO - opdater discover side]
 3. Client goes into pairing mode and calls pairWithDevice.json [TODO - opdater pairing side]
 4. Client is granted owner permissions to the device [TODO - opdater device stub]